perrette/dimarray/docs/_notebooks_rst/geoarray.rst

 .. note :: For now there is no constraint on the coordinate axis.
 This might change in the future, by imposing a strict ordering relationship.

+Functions and methods under dimarray.geo are identical or modified from standard dimarray to account for

 .. _Coordinate_classes:

 Coordinate classes